jackeen/udacity-fullstack-p2-trivia/backend/README.md

 Get all categories as map form, the key is categories' id and the value is categories' name.

+- Request parameters: None
+- Request payload: None
+- Response body: A map contains key-value data, the key is category id and the value is category name.

 Response example:
 ```json
 {